ekrell/icore_website/news/icore_news_20230519.md

 - Marina Vicens-Miquel will be doing research at University of Valencia in Spain as part of an AI2ES effort to expand international collaboration.
 - Evan Krell will be a visiting scholar at the [Cooperative Institute for Research in the Atmosphere (CIRA)](https://www.cira.colostate.edu/), working with Dr. Imme Ebert-Uphoff and Dr. Antonios Mamalakis.
-- Hamid Kamangir has already started his internship with Microsoft where is developing AI models.
+- Hamid Kamangir has already started his internship with Microsoft Research (MSR) where is developing AI models as a Research Scientist intern.

 ## Get involved